LeHack/Docker-network-research/README.md

 4. [Perform the deployment using ansible-playbook](#deployment).

 #### Virtual Machine
 There are [plenty](http://www.itworld.com/article/2919329/virtualization/how-to-setup-and-create-your-own-virtualbox-linux-machines.html) of [guides](http://www.brianlinkletter.com/how-to-use-virtualbox-to-emulate-a-network/) on how to setup up a simple virtual machine, so I won't be covering that part here.
-But from my own experience I can recommend using VirtualBox with a bridged network and a very basic Ubuntu server (make sure to install "python-pip").
+From my own experience I can recommend using VirtualBox with a bridged network and a very basic Ubuntu server (make sure to install "python-pip").

 #### Docker registry
 This part is actually [pretty well explained here](https://docs.docker.com/registry/deploying/) with the only exception, that we want to have the registry to be reachable from within our VBox host-only network.
 The simplest way to achieve this is to change dockerd run params (DOCKER_OPTS in /etc/default/docker on Ubuntu) to contain the following two params: